GautamGupta17/Anistream_-Anime-Website-using-Jikan-Api/README.md

             Utilized Context API for state-management
             Bifurcates Anime based on genres like Popular, Airing, Upcoming etc. along with search functionality.

-Used Terraform to create a VPC with @ Public And Private Subnets Along with internet Gateway , NAt Gateway And respective Private Route Tablees.
-Implemented Autoscalling Groups and Placed Load Balancers in public Subnets to access the app on the private subnet.
-Deployed the app on the EC2 in private subnet using Basition Host.

 ## Demo